 Procedural Cases

-On a motion by the complainant to quash a summons issued to compel attendance of president and CEO of the complainant, the Board held that the onus was on the party seeking to set aside the summons to convince the Board that the motion should be granted.
+On a motion by the complainant to quash a summons issued to compel attendance of president and

 The Board found that fulfillment of the notice requirement in s.40(3) was a pre-condition to the establishment of a valid complaint and that ‘actual’ notice was required.
 In this case, as actual notice was not given to the assessed person, the complaint was quashed.